-This program is designed to allow students to provide specialized instruction to English learners in a California classroom.
-The California Teachers of English Learners (CTEL) Authorization program addresses the belief that teaching English learners requires an understanding of multiple concepts to provide a successful education environment.
+Approved by California's Commission on Teacher Credentialing (CTC), this program is designed to allow students to provide specialized instruction to English learners in a California classroom.
+The California Teachers of English Learners (CTEL) leading to an English Learning (EL) Authorization program addresses the belief that teaching English learners requires an understanding of multiple concepts to provide a successful education environment.
 These topics include grasping first and second language acquisition theories, the dynamics of culture and learning, appropriate bilingual methodology, and the importance of using appropriate content area instruction through Specially-Designed Academic Instruction in English (SDAIE).

 Prospective students intending on enrolling in this program, whether online or on campus, must be California residents to do so.